zzyzxlab/tao.js/packages/docs/src/content/basics/define-handlers.md

 TAO-Paths provide a much more powerful tool when layered in with the [Advanced Topics](../advanced/README.md) discussed later in the guide.
-In that space we will also explore varying the Orient(ation) aspect of taoples and AppCons to add a depth to our specs that will surface gaps and ensure we understand a lot more about what software we plan to write without additional effort.
+In that space we will also explore varying the Orient(ation) aspect of trigrams and AppCons to add a depth to our specs that will surface gaps and ensure we understand a lot more about what software we plan to write without additional effort.